netdata/netdata/docs/quickstart/infrastructure.md

 To build your first dashboard, click on the **Nodes** dropdown, then select **+ Add**.
 Enter a name to assign to this dashboard.
 Click on either of the **Add chart** buttons, then select the node you want to add a chart from.
-Select the context, which os Netdata's way to organize charts, and then click **Add chart**.
+Select the context, which is Netdata's way to organize charts, and then click **Add chart**.

-Once you added a few charts, you can move them around, resize them, and add text.
+Once you add a few charts, you can move them around, resize them, and add text.
 Make sure you click the **Save** button before you navigate away.

 Read more about [creating new dashboards](/docs/visualize/create-dashboard.md) for more details about the process and additional tips on best leveraging the feature to help you troubleshoot complex performance problems.